Home

 The tradition to decorate houses and streets for Lunar New Year turns Vietnam into a colourful spectacle

-For the South region, it is more common to decorate the homes with ochna integerrima, which is a tree that can have simultaneously ripe and unripe fruit, flowers, and green leaves, symbolizing the wealth and flourishing for the country.
-In the North, however, mainly peach tree branches and marumi kumquat are used, which symbolize courage, strength, health, and vitality, as these plants are among the first ones to bloom.
+In the South of Vietnam, ochna integerrima is a popular decoration, known for having ripe and unripe fruits, flowers, and green leaves all at once, symbolizing wealth and prosperity.
+In the North, peach tree branches and marumi kumquat are more common, representing courage, strength, health, and vitality, as these plants are among the first to bloom.
+In the Central region, chrysanthemums and orchids are favored, often paired with kumquat trees for good luck.

 Find hotels and airbnbs near Plants for Tet (Map)